IsaiasCuvula/quote_generator/README.md

 # Quote Generator App

-This app is a quote generator that displays quote by categories every time it's opened.
-It also includes a feature where users can generate a new random quote by tapping a button.
+This app is a quote generator that displays quotes that you and others create every time it's opened.
+It also includes a feature where users can favorite and share any quote.